 - Start with a clean pint-sized jar.

-- Scoop out the coconut creme that's separated in the can.
-To do that, flip the cans of coconut milk over from how they were stored—usually the coconut water and coconut cream will separate with the cream on top.
+- Open the coconut milk cans and pour off the water, then scoop out the coconut creme that’s separated in the can.
+The best way to do this is flip the cans of coconut milk over from how they were stored—usually the coconut water and coconut cream will separate with the cream on top.
 Open the cans and pour off the coconut water.
 Reserve the coconut water for a smoothie or other recipe.

 - Combine the coconut cream and probiotic powder in the clean, pint-size mason jar.

 - Place in the oven, with the oven OFF, but the oven light on for 24 to 36 hours.
 The probiotics will ferment the coconut cream and turn it into yogurt in the slightly warmed oven.
 Again, the oven should remain off but the oven light should be on.
 If you live in a warm climate, then you can leave it on the counter out of direct sunlight.